top of page

 Firstly, the science...

 Compliments are characterised as both kindness, and in terms of the 5 ways to wellbeing, giving (i.e. giving a compliment.
-We know that these innate social skills that support us to feel good - when we give a compliment it has as much positive impact as when we receive one.
+We know that these are innate social skills that support us to feel good.
+When we give a compliment it has as much positive impact as when we receive one.
 Cool, hey?
 So let’s do more of that!

 Why this activity?